-In addition, If the student's behavior is impeding the student's learning or that of others and to be able to consider positive behavior support strategies if the student is determined to be AU, the District Assessment Personnel should consider conducing a Functional Behavioral Assessment as part of the evaluation.
+In addition, if the student's behavior is impeding the student's learning or that of others, the District Assessment Personnel should consider conducing a Functional Behavioral Assessment as part of the evaluation.
 An FBA is a process for collecting data to determine the possible cause of problem behaviors and to identify strategies to address the behaviors.
 An FBA is generally understood to be an individualized evaluation of a student to assist in determining eligibility and/or the nature and extent of the special education and related services that the student needs, including the need for a Behavior Intervention Plan (BIP).
 As such, in most cases, parental consent is required for an FBA.
 See [EVALUATION PROCEDURES], [CONSENT FOR INITIAL EVALUATION] and [CONSENT FOR REEVALUATION].

 The scope and nature of the FBA will depend on the nature and severity of the student's behaviors.
 The District or Campus Assessment Personnel will observe the student in various school settings and collect input from staff and members of the ARD Committee, including the parent.
 The District or Campus Assessment Personnel will consider the data, including interviews conducted with the student and/or parents that provides information about how the student's environment contributes to positive and problem behaviors, including the antecedents to the behavior.
 This information will be used to develop a hypothesis about why problem behaviors occur (the function of the behaviors) and will identify replacement behaviors that can be taught and that serve the same purpose for the student.

 The FBA will provide the ARD Committee with information regarding the function of the student's behavior, factors that may trigger certain behavior, and interventions identified to decrease negative behaviors and increase appropriate behaviors.
-This information will be reviewed by the ARD Committee when developing a BIP and or behavior goals or accommodations for the student.
+The ARD Committee will review this information when developing a BIP and or behavior goals or accommodations for the student.
 A BIP is a written plan developed as part of the IEP to address behavioral concerns affecting the student's educational progress.
 A BIP is based on the problem behaviors identified in the FBA, identifies events that predict these behaviors from the FBA, and includes positive interventions to change behaviors and methods of evaluation.
 If the ARD Committee develops a BIP, a copy of the BIP will be provided to each of the student's teachers.
 The purpose of a BIP is to redirect the student's targeted behaviors to ensure the student can make appropriate progress in light of the student's unique circumstances.

 Additionally, Campus or District Assessment Personnel will consider the presence of any cultural and/or linguistic differences when evaluating a student for autism and whether the differences may impact the evaluation results.
-For students with AU, specific strategies must be considered by the ARD Committee, based on peer-reviewed, research-based educational programming practices to the extent practicable and, when needed, such practices must be addressed in the IEP: See [[FAPE - SPECIAL FACTORS - Students With Autism].
+For students with AU, specific strategies must be considered by the ARD Committee, based on peer-reviewed, research-based educational programming practices to the extent practicable and, when needed, such practices must be addressed in the IEP: See [FAPE - SPECIAL FACTORS - Students With Autism].